Professional pet and animal photographer. New Forest based, also covering Dorset, Bournemouth, and Solent area

 Ladies, if you have long hair and wish to alter your style during the shoot, better to start with hair loose and then restrain it.
 Also avoid excessive eye shadow, bright lipstick, and foundation which is reflective

 Will there be an assistant to get your horses' attention, such as pony nuts in a bowl

 If your horse is skittish, I suggest he wears a bridle for the shoot

 If you want group photos or want to include your dog (s), that's fine.
-My session is defined by by the length of time behind the camera
+My session is defined by the length of time behind the camera.